Cannabis shops considering Panola County locations - The Panolian

 Cannabis shops considering Panola County locations

-Economic development head Azar reports interest from retailers
+Economic development head Joe Azar reports interest from retailers

 Like it or not, Panola County is going to pot.